This is a critical juncture in every startup’s evolution, as the provisions you agree on here will be carried with you for the life of the deal.

 Once you have agreed on the amount and structure of an investment, you will receive a term sheet from or provide one to the investor.
 A term sheet is simply a non-binding document that outlines the terms and conditions in which an investment is to be made.
 Through all of this pitching, what you’re looking for is a term sheet.
 It doesn’t mean you’ve got money in the bank, but it at least signals that the investor is serious about getting a deal done.

 The most common mistake first-time entrepreneurs make is thinking that a done deal is a done deal.
 It’s not.

 Even getting a term sheet isn’t the same as finalizing the closing legal documents that the term sheet outlines.
 This involves a great deal of back and forth between the attorneys from both sides and can easily take 30 – 60 days to complete if it gets done right.
 If it goes over 90 days that’s not too unusual but if it starts dragging over 120 days it runs the risk of blowing up.

 Do not get cozy when you see a term sheet.
 Realize that it only means there is serious interest.
 You can’t rest until the check is in the bank.
-And even then, the work just begins!
+And even then, the work has just begun!